Altruism

 Two More Options

-I find it interesting that I have not yet found in all the scientific literature any suggestion of the two most likely explanations of altruistic behaviour.
+I find it interesting that (writing in November 2007) I have not yet found in all the scientific literature any suggestion of (what appears to me to be the two most likely explanations of altruistic behaviour.

 One possibility is female selection.
 If females prefer to mate with altruistic males, this would provide an evolutionary edge that more than compenstated for the average cost of altruistic behaviour.